 Conclusion

 Dust, though seemingly benign, can act like a slow poison for your computer.
 By clogging fans, reducing airflow, and causing components to overheat, dust can significantly reduce your computer’s lifespan.
-Over time, the buildup of dust can lead to expensive repairs and potentially irreversible damage to key components such as the CPU, GPU, and motherboard.

 Understanding the impact of dust on your computer’s health underscores the importance of regular maintenance to ensure that your machine continues to perform at its best for as long as possible.
 Ignoring the signs of dust accumulation can result in not only reduced performance but also the premature death of your computer.